Back to Blog

 Depreciation is the IRS's way of letting you deduct the "wearing out" of a long-lived business asset over time.
 It's not a cash expense.
 You don't pay for it.
 But because the IRS treats it as a deduction against your taxable income, it lowers your tax bill every year you own the property.

-For rental real estate, depreciation is usually the largest deduction on your Schedule E. It's why so many rental properties show a paper loss on paper while generating positive cash flow in reality.
+For rental real estate, depreciation is usually the largest deduction on your Schedule E, the tax form where you report rental income and expenses.
+It's why so many rental properties show a loss on paper while putting real cash in your pocket.

 The default rules: straight-line, 27.5 years

-Under standard rules, residential rental property is depreciated on a straight-line basis over 27.5 years.
+Under standard rules, residential rental property is depreciated straight-line over 27.5 years, meaning you deduct the same amount every year.
 Commercial property gets 39 years.
-You don't depreciate the land — only the building and improvements.
+You don't depreciate the land, only the building and improvements.

 Here's the arithmetic on a typical residential rental: